ppetrovtv/pine_script_docs/source/HOWTOs.rst

 ------------------------------------------

-Suppose, we have a Heikin Ashi chart (or Renko, Kagi, PriceBreak etc) and we’ve added a pine script on it:
+Suppose, we have a Heikin Ashi chart (or Renko, Kagi, PriceBreak etc) and we've added a pine script on it:

 ::